danielsauter/rapid-android-development/nfc.md

 ###Read a URL from an NFC Tag

 Moving on to the world of `NFC` tags, our sketches will get significantly shorter.
-Tags come in different shapes and sizes, as illustrated in <!--ref linkend="fig.nfc.tags-->, and they mostly store a few dozen characters, which is why most tags contain a `URL` pointing to a website.
+Tags come in different shapes and sizes, as illustrated in [Figure 8.0](../nfc.html#figure-80---nfc-tags), and they mostly store a few dozen characters, which is why most tags contain a `URL` pointing to a website.
 For this first app, we’ll create a sketch that can read `NFC` tags.

 Because we are dealing mostly with `URL`s, let’s also include some Processing code that lets us open the link in the device browser.
 We’ll check if it is a valid URL before we launch the browser.
 When we launch our sketch on the device, the app will wait for an `NFC` event to occur, which will be triggered when we touch the tag with the device.
-We’ll also want to display the tag’s content on the device, as shown in <!--ref linkend="fig.nfc.read-->.
+We’ll also want to display the tag’s content on the device, as shown below.

 ![](images/NFC/ReadNFC.png)
 #####Figure 8.2 - Read an NFC tag.